Resident Evil 2 remake: What you need to know

 Resident Evil 4 saw the viewpoint change from fixed camera angles to an over-the-shoulder style, and the gameplay became more action-oriented than survival horror.
 It's among the best games ever made, earning 9.6 from GameSpot and holding an average of 96 on Metacritic.

-It also came out on just about everything after a nine-month stint as a Nintendo GameCube exclusive, hitting the PS2, PC, Wii, PS3, Xbox 360, PS4 and Xbox One.
+It also came out on just about everything after a nine-month stint as a Nintendo GameCube exclusive, hitting the PS2 ($196.00 at Amazon.com), PC, Wii, PS3, Xbox 360, PS4 and Xbox One.

 Resident Evil 7: Biohazard shifted things back toward survival horror, with a first person perspective.
 It's terrifying, and the truly brave can play through the entire game in VR.
 It got an 8 from GameSpot and sits at 86 on Metacritic.

 You can get it on the PS4, Xbox One and PC.
-In Japan, Nintendo Switch (£269.00 at Amazon Marketplace) owners can stream it.
+In Japan, Nintendo Switch ($293.00 at Amazon.com) owners can stream it.

 What do we know about the Resident Evil 2 remake?